Shadows and Lights

 Circa 1965.

-This tapestry reflects Matégot's preoccupation with the interplay of light and shadow, which he often evokes in his titles (see “Summer Light,” Millon-Robert sale, November 7, 1990, lot 31, reproduced on the catalog cover, and “Light Trap,” held at the Jean Lurçat Museum of Contemporary Tapestry, and reproduced on page 47 of the exhibition catalog).
-Here, the cartoon is highly contrasted, like a ray of light between two opaque (but flawed) and black (but nuanced) blocks.
-In fact, all of Matégot's work plays on these transparencies and superimpositions, as if light (though detrimental to his colors) were striving to penetrate the wool.
+This tapestry meets Matégot's concerns about the interplay of shadows and/or light, which he often evokes in his titles (Cf. "Summer Light", Millon-Robert sale, 7.11.90, No. 31, reproduced on the cover of the catalog, "Light Trap" preserved at the Jean Lurçat Museum and Contemporary Tapestry, and reproduced p.
+47 of the exhibition catalog).
+Here the cartoon is strongly contrasted, like a ray of light between 2 opaque blocks (but with flaws) and black (but with nuances).
+To tell the truth, Matégot's entire production plays on these transparencies and superimpositions, as if the light (though fatal to its colors) was striving to traverse the wool.